 The best access point is the Bridgeport Footbridge.
 To reach the bridge from Grand Junction, head south on US50 for approximately 17 miles to the Bridgeport Road (CR39) near milepost 52.
 Turn right heading west on Bridgeport Road for 3.1 miles to the trailhead parking area.
 The footbridge over the Gunnison River is another 1 mile upriver from the parking area.
 Note: The footbridge is open to hiking and horseback riding only.

 Alternately, another trailhead is the Big Dominguez Creek Trailhead.
 To reach it from Grand Junction, head south on Hwy 50 to Whitewater.
 At Whitewater make a right turn on to Hwy 141.
 Travel 11.5 miles to the Divide Road turn off (Uncompaghre National Forest Access Road) on your left.
 The road winds and switchbacks to the top of the mountain.
 At the top stay on the main road until you come to a fork in the road.
 At the fork follow the signs to Dominguez Conservation Area (left).
 In approximately 5 miles the Big Dominguez Creek trailhead will be on your left.
 Caution: Road becomes extremely hazardous in wet conditions.
 Watch for rock slides on last 2 miles of road leading to campground.
 We DO NOT recommend taking RVs or travel trailers to the campground.

-Overall, Dominguez Canyon is the 51st most popular horse trail of all 66 horseback rides in Colorado.
+Overall, Dominguez Canyon is the 52nd most popular horse trail of all 66 horseback rides in Colorado.
 Several of the better horse trails are nearby Dominguez Canyon including Battlement Trail, Gunnison River Bluffs/Spanish Trail and Tabeguache Trail.